-The real estate industry has a potential lifeline to cover at least some of these costs: an obscure financing tool known as commercial property assessed clean energy (C-PACE), which finances energy efficiency upgrades at a cheaper rate than a traditional loan.
+The real estate industry has a potential lifeline to cover at least some of these costs, in the form of an obscure financing tool known as commercial property assessed clean energy (C-PACE), which finances energy-efficiency upgrades at a cheaper rate than a traditional loan.

 For C-PACE providers, New York City presents a perfect storm: aging buildings in need of massive energy upgrades, a law which requires these improvements and the real estate industry’s perpetual hunt for cheaper financing.

 But there’s one caveat: The C-PACE program has yet to be implemented.